RallyTools/RallyRestToolkitForRuby/README.md

     story1.rank_to_top

 ### Revision History

+    Version 1.2.0 (April 2015) - set default WSAPI version to 2.0, fix paging issue in reread, can now use DisplayName for custom fields in create and update operations.
+      Set httpclient gem runtime dependency to '= 2.5.0'.

+    Version 1.1.2 (October 2014) - Set httpclient gem runtime dependency to '~> 2.4.0'.

+    Version 1.1.1 (October 2014) - Relax httpclient gem runtime dependency to '>= 2.3.0'.

     Version 1.1.0 (September 2014) - Appends workspace to Rally API requests to enable correct retrieval of allowed values from a user's non-default workspace.
 Updates gem development dependencies and test files structure.

-    Version 1.1.1 (October 2014) - Relax version requirement of httpclient runtime dependency to '>= 2.3.0'.

-    Version 1.1.2 (October 2014) - Change version requirement of httpclient runtime dependency to '~> 2.4.0'.